 \section{The False Positive Phenomenon in Mathematical Reasoning}

 In this section, we conduct an in-depth analysis of the false positive issue.
 While prior research~\cite{guo2025mathematical} has analyzed failure modes in mathematical proofs, our work considers a broader class of math problems with a significantly larger final answer space.
 We begin by manually inspecting the outputs of Qwen3-4B-Outcome, based on which we establish a taxonomy of the observed false positives (Section~\ref{sec:taxonomy}).
-Subsequently, we design a probing experiment that suggests data leakage as a potential contributing factor (Section~\ref{sec:data_leakage}).
+Subsequently, we design a probing experiment to investigate what drives \textit{Miracle Steps}, considering multiple hypotheses including memorization, problem simplicity, and answer guessability (Section~\ref{sec:data_leakage}).
 Finally, we demonstrate that this issue is prevalent among other state-of-the-art LLMs, highlighting its widespread nature (Section~\ref{sec:prevalence}).